-The Guru reached Patna along the River Ganges with his entourage in May 1666.
+Returning to the story so far, the Guru reached Patna along the River Ganges with his entourage in May 1666.
 From all accounts Patna had already become a centre for the Guru's mission for some years by this time.
-It seems probable that Mata Gurjri and the family settled here for many years since the earlier tour starting mid-1656.
+It seems probable that Mata Gujri and the family had settled here since the earlier tour which started from mid-1656.
 The Guru's internal household disputes mentioned by Sikh historians would be relevant to Mata ji's choice to settle down at Patna during (Guru) Tegh Bahadur's extensive parchaar tours.
 Patna as the Guru's family base, away from Punjab, made sense in view of Mughal vigilance also.